Skip to content

 Sanctions and AML clearance is the regulatory linchpin

-Big-4 audits and FinCEN + OFAC examinations focus heavily on the sanctions and AML clearance evidence chain.
-The Agent operates against the union of OFAC SDN List + Sectoral Sanctions Identifications List + Foreign Sanctions Evaders List, UK FCO Consolidated Sanctions List, EU Restrictive Measures List, and UN Security Council Consolidated List - all updated daily from the source authorities.
+Big-4 audits and FinCEN and OFAC examinations focus heavily on the sanctions and AML clearance evidence chain.
+The Agent operates against the union of the OFAC lists (the SDN List, the Sectoral Sanctions Identifications List and the Foreign Sanctions Evaders List), the UK FCO Consolidated Sanctions List, the EU Restrictive Measures List, and the UN Security Council Consolidated List - all updated daily from the source authorities.
 Fuzzy-matching covers exact name match plus transliteration variants (Cyrillic-to-Latin, Arabic-to-Latin, Chinese pinyin), abbreviation variants, and corporate-structure variants (subsidiary identification through ultimate-beneficial-owner registries where available).
-False-positives are managed under documented investigation procedure - the AML officer reviews match evidence, performs Customer Due Diligence and Enhanced Due Diligence per UK MLR 2017 Reg 28-35 + BSA 31 CFR 1020.220, and clears only with documented rationale.
+False-positives are managed under a documented investigation procedure - the AML officer reviews the match evidence, performs Customer Due Diligence and Enhanced Due Diligence under UK MLR 2017 Reg 28-35 and BSA 31 CFR 1020.220, and clears only with documented rationale.
 False-negatives are the strict-liability exposure - hence the cross-list union and the daily list pull.

-AML transaction monitoring runs against vendor + amount + corridor + frequency + timing patterns.
-Structuring (multiple sub-threshold payments to evade BSA CTR USD 10,000 reporting), unusual-volume thresholds versus 90-day vendor baseline, high-risk corridor flags (FATF grey-list and black-list jurisdictions plus internal corporate risk-rating), and timing-cluster patterns trigger alerts that route to the AML officer for SAR / SAR-equivalent decision under BSA 31 CFR 1020.320 + UK MLR 2017 Reg 28 + EU AMLD 2024.
+AML transaction monitoring runs against patterns in vendor, amount, corridor, frequency and timing.
+Structuring (multiple sub-threshold payments to evade BSA CTR USD 10,000 reporting), unusual-volume thresholds versus the 90-day vendor baseline, high-risk corridor flags (FATF grey-list and black-list jurisdictions plus internal corporate risk-rating), and timing-cluster patterns all trigger alerts that route to the AML officer for a SAR or SAR-equivalent decision under BSA 31 CFR 1020.320, UK MLR 2017 Reg 28 and EU AMLD 2024.
 The Agent’s Decision Log captures every alert with the rule that triggered it and the officer’s disposition - producing the FinCEN-inspection-ready evidence chain that compliance officers spent decades assembling manually.

 Cross-rail finality and derecognition timing prevents reconciliation drift

-Payment finality varies sharply by rail and matters for both operational recovery and accounting derecognition under IFRS 9 Para 3.3.1 + ASC 405-20.
+Payment finality varies sharply by rail and matters for both operational recovery and accounting derecognition under IFRS 9 Para 3.3.1, with ASC 405-20 as the US GAAP equivalent.
 ACH supports returns up to 60 days for consumer R10 unauthorised-debit and up to 2 banking days for most return reasons.
 Fedwire is final and irrevocable on confirmation.
 RTP and FedNow are final and irrevocable on confirmation per The Clearing House and Federal Reserve scheme rules.
 SEPA SCT supports R-transactions for up to 5 business days.
 SEPA SCT Inst is final and irrevocable on confirmation.
 CHAPS is final on confirmation.
 BACS supports recall under limited conditions for up to 2 working days.
-The Agent records expected-finality at release time and posts derecognition only on confirmed payment per IFRS 9 + ASC 405-20 - never on file initiation.
+The Agent records expected-finality at release time and posts derecognition only on confirmed payment under IFRS 9 (and ASC 405-20 in US GAAP) - never on file initiation.
 Returns within the same accounting period reverse cleanly.
-Returns crossing period-end flag for IAS 8 / ASC 250 evaluation by the Journal Entry Agent for prior-period error-correction analysis.
+Returns crossing period-end flag for IAS 8 or ASC 250 evaluation by the Journal Entry Agent for prior-period error-correction analysis.

 Integration ecosystem: SAP S/4HANA F110, Oracle Fusion Payments, Workday Settle Payment, plus payment-factory platforms

-The Agent integrates natively with the major international ERPs: SAP S/4HANA F110 Automatic Payment Run + Bank Communication Management + Multi-Bank Connectivity (MBC); Oracle Fusion Cloud Financials Payments + Cash Management + iPayment for ISO 20022 message generation; Workday Financial Management Settle Payment business process + Bank Account integration + secondary ledger postings; Microsoft Dynamics 365 Finance Vendor payment journal + Electronic reporting (ER) for ISO 20022 PAIN.001; Oracle NetSuite SuitePayments + Vendor Bills + Bill Payment workflows; Sage Intacct AP Payment Services with US ACH + check + multi-entity disbursement.
-For payment-factory architecture: Kyriba treasury management with bank-connectivity hub + sanctions screening + payment workflow; FIS Quantum / GTreasury / ION Treasury for corporate treasury; Bottomline PTX (Payments Transaction Exchange) with integrated Cyber-Crime detection.
-Bank connectivity per relevant rails: SWIFT FIN + MX migration via SWIFT direct connectivity or Service Bureau (Bottomline, Broadridge, AccessPay), Federal Reserve FedLine for Fedwire + FedNow, NACHA-certified ODFI for ACH, BACS-approved Service User for UK, EBICS T-version + H006 keys for German + EU corporate banking, or bank-direct API (US Open Banking through FDX, EU + UK Open Banking through PSD2 XS2A).
-Audit-evidence integration: Deloitte ASM, PwC Halo, EY Helix, KPMG Clara via standardised payment-run export formats with PCAOB AS 1215-compliant metadata.
-WORM-archive integration: Amazon S3 Object Lock, Azure Blob Immutable Storage, Google Cloud Storage Bucket Lock with retention-class tagging per PCAOB AS 1215 (7 years issuer audits), SEC Rule 17a-4 (6 years broker-dealer), FinCEN BSA + OFAC (5 years), UK MLR 2017 + EU AMLD 2024 (5 years) - all generated as deterministic templates with audit-trail metadata for SOX 404 evidence packs and PCAOB substantive testing.
+The Agent integrates natively with the major international ERPs: SAP S/4HANA brings the F110 Automatic Payment Run together with Bank Communication Management and Multi-Bank Connectivity (MBC); Oracle Fusion Cloud Financials combines Payments, Cash Management and iPayment for ISO 20022 message generation; Workday Financial Management pairs the Settle Payment business process with Bank Account integration and secondary-ledger postings; Microsoft Dynamics 365 Finance uses the Vendor payment journal with Electronic reporting (ER) for ISO 20022 PAIN.001; Oracle NetSuite runs SuitePayments across the Vendor Bills and Bill Payment workflows; and Sage Intacct AP Payment Services covers US ACH and check with multi-entity disbursement.
+For payment-factory architecture, Kyriba treasury management combines a bank-connectivity hub with sanctions screening and a payment workflow; FIS Quantum, GTreasury and ION Treasury cover corporate treasury; and Bottomline PTX (Payments Transaction Exchange) adds integrated Cyber-Crime detection.
+Bank connectivity per relevant rails runs through SWIFT FIN with the MX migration via SWIFT direct connectivity or a Service Bureau (Bottomline, Broadridge, AccessPay), Federal Reserve FedLine for Fedwire and FedNow, a NACHA-certified ODFI for ACH, a BACS-approved Service User for the UK, EBICS with T-version and H006 keys for German and EU corporate banking, or a bank-direct API (US Open Banking through FDX, EU and UK Open Banking through PSD2 XS2A).
+Audit-evidence integration covers Deloitte ASM, PwC Halo, EY Helix and KPMG Clara via standardised payment-run export formats with PCAOB AS 1215-compliant metadata.
+WORM-archive integration covers Amazon S3 Object Lock, Azure Blob Immutable Storage and Google Cloud Storage Bucket Lock with retention-class tagging per PCAOB AS 1215 (7 years for issuer audits), SEC Rule 17a-4 (6 years for broker-dealers), FinCEN BSA and OFAC (5 years), and UK MLR 2017 and EU AMLD 2024 (5 years) - all generated as deterministic templates with audit-trail metadata for SOX 404 evidence packs and PCAOB substantive testing.

 Micro-Decision Table